Temetra/nbtohtml/README.md

 ## Gitea installation

-The following assumes you are running Gitea in Docker, with the data volume mapped
+The following examples assume you are running Gitea in Docker, with the data volume mapped

 ```yaml
 # Example path